Aaron-Bopp/TIM/00_Meta/Primary Sources/Classes/History/Ancient Greek Thinking Lecture Outline.md

 -   **Plato (429-347 BCE)**

-    -   A Comprehensive System of [[Philosophy]] -- nature and social world
+    -   A Comprehensive System of [[philosophy]] -- nature and social world

     -   Not about the Individual, About the Community